fhirest/.github/profile/README.md

 FHIRest (pronounced as “firest”) is framework to adapt FHIR standard as easy and standardized way as possible.
 It has proven to be a stable and reliable.
 Different FHIR-based NHS (National Health Services) components for different regions and countries have been developed on top of FHIRest, such as MPI (Master Patient Index), e-prescription, Data Aggregator, Terminology server and HIS solutions.
+FHIRest is planned to support wide set of [IHE FHIR related profiles](https://wiki.ihe.net/index.php/Category:FHIR) and EU eHealth Data Space defined functional profiles.

 Much more than a generic FHIR Server.
 Built to adapt your enterprise to any use case!